MansiMeena/Iris-Species-Prediction/README.md

 # Iris-Species-Prediction
-An ANN approach to predict Iris Species.
+An Artificial Neural Network approach to predict Iris Species.